-Subsistence aid for religious sisters
+Subsistence aid for sisters and priests

 Our priests, brothers and religious sisters travel to and serve in some of the most remote, poor and at times dangerous countries in the world.